-Described by her clients as “fearless, focused and fierce, she is a trusted advisor through times of crisis.
-Pam earned a Martindale-Hubbell® Peer Rating AV® Pre-eminent in the field of litigation and higher education law.
-Entrusted time and again with complex, high risk and high publicity matters, Pam has deep experience and an insider’s perspective in advising on a wide array of legal issues with a goal of providing mission-based and value driven results.
+Described by her clients as “fearless, focused, and fierce,” Ms. Connelly is a trusted advisor through times of crisis.
+Entrusted time and again with complex, high risk and high publicity matters, Ms. Connelly has deep experience and an insider’s perspective in advising on a wide array of legal issues with a goal of providing mission-based and value driven results.

-Pam advises and defends educational institutions on matters affecting daily operations and compliance with federal and state laws as well as best practices.
-Pam provides counsel to institutions on the creation of internal policies, systems and practices designed to minimize legal exposure and conducts internal investigations into employee misconduct, student misconduct and #MeToo allegations of historic sexual abuse.
+Pam advises and defends institutions on matters affecting daily operations and compliance with federal and state laws as well as best practices.
+Pam provides counsel to institutions on the creation of internal policies, systems, and practices designed to minimize legal exposure and conducts internal investigations into employee misconduct, student misconduct, and #MeToo allegations of historic sexual abuse.

 Outside of her legal practice, Pam is passionate about live music, civil rights and engagement, and support of the arts.
 She lives in Mt.
 Lebanon with her two children.

 Defended and successfully resolved Title IX and sexual misconduct claims